Gunaratne has got the stones rolling for Sri Lanka

 Sri Lanka remained unbeaten in the tournament to secure the spot at the Birmingham Commonwealth Games.

 Unlike that match against Kenya in January, the challenges were different against India in the second T20I at Dambulla.
 Gunaratne had to take the scoring responsibilities as her captain struggled to get going in the powerplay.
 After a testing opening over from Renuka Singh Thakur, Gunaratne stepped down the track to drive Deepti Sharma for a boundary.
 Next over, she sliced a short delivery from Thakur to hit another boundary.
 She welcomed Simran Dil Bahadur with another calculated hit that went past short fine leg.

-Five overs into the batting innings Athapaththu’s contribution to the total was just a run.
-The teenager, on the other hand, was cruising with her 22 off 23 balls.
+Five overs into the batting innings, Athapaththu’s contribution to the total was just a run.
+The teenager, on the other hand, was cruising with 22 off 23 balls.
 Once Athapaththu freed her arms with a towering six down the ground, Sri Lanka had found the rhythm.
-By the time the captain got out, the pair had broken their own record of highest opening partnership in the T20Is.
+By the time the captain got out, the pair had broken their own record of the highest opening partnership in T20Is for Sri Lanka.

-With the patient but effective performances in her short career, Gunaratne has got the stones rolling in a new direction for Sri Lanka.
+With patient but effective performances in her short career, Gunaratne has got the stones rolling in a new direction for Sri Lanka.
 She is not the only one to contribute to the team’s cause.
-Harshitha Samarawickrama, the 23-year-old took responsibility in the recent series against Pakistan and she has been named as Sri Lanka’s vice-captain for the series against India.
+The 23-year-old Harshitha Madavi took responsibility in the recent series against Pakistan and she has been named as Sri Lanka’s vice-captain for the series against India.

-A teenager with The Rolling Stone sticker on her bat, born just days before the band released their first album of this century, can do what they did for the music industry- become a bridge between the ‘doom and gloom’ of the past and the brightness of the future.
+A teenager with The Rolling Stone sticker on her bat, born just days before the band released their first album of this century, can do what they did for the music world.
+Become a bridge between the ‘doom and gloom’ of the past and the brightness of the future.